 Application Deadline: Applications must be submitted by June 25th

 Payment Description: Full time, 8-week position, at $14.00/hr

 Ontario Nature is seeking a self-motivated individual, who is committed to conservation and connecting people with nature.
 Reporting to the Boreal Program Manager, the intern will support the delivery of Ontario Nature’s boreal programs.
 This is a dynamic position that will include developing educational materials and supporting citizen science.
 The ideal candidate is hard-working, highly organized and knowledgeable about climate change, species at risk and northern conservation.
 The ability to work well with people and support excellent public outreach is an asset.

 - Support the delivery of outdoor community events to engage youth in northwestern Ontario, in Thunder Bay and surrounding communities.

 - Assist with the preparation of outreach materials for species identification for Citizen Science events in northwestern Ontario.

 - Support the promotion of events by preparing materials for social media (and other web-based resources), newsletters, and print media.

 - Other administrative support duties, as required.

 Qualifications and Job Requirements:

-- Enrollment in a degree or diploma in computer sciences, forestry, biology, natural resources, environmental studies, Aboriginal or northern studies or other related fields.
+- Enrollment in a degree or diploma in ecology, natural resources, environmental studies, Indigenous knowledge, northern studies or other related fields.